 Clean School Bus Program

-With funding from the Bipartisan Infrastructure Law, EPA’s new Clean School Bus Program provides $5 billion over the next five years (FY 2022-2026) to replace existing school buses with zero-emission and low-emission models.
-EPA solicited applications for $500 million through the 2022 Clean School Bus Rebates for zero-emission and low-emission school bus rebates as the first funding opportunity.
+With funding from the Bipartisan Infrastructure Law, the EPA’s Clean School Bus (CSB) Program provides $5 billion over five years (FY 2022-2026) to replace existing school buses with zero-emission and low-emission models.
+Under the Program's multiple grant and rebate funding opportunities to date, the EPA has awarded almost $2 billion to fund approximately 5,000 school bus replacements at over 600 schools.

 Clean School Bus Benefits

 - Cleaner air.
-Electric and alternatively-fueled buses eliminate or reduce school bus exhaust, which is linked to asthma.
+Clean school buses eliminate or reduce school bus exhaust, which is linked to asthma.

 - Reduced health risks, especially for children whose lungs are still developing.